k98kurz/tapescript/docs.md

 ## OP_REVERSE - 54 - x36

-Read the next byte from the tape, interpreting as an unsigned int; reverse that number of items from the top of the queue.
+Read the next byte from the tape, interpreting as an unsigned int; reverse that number of items from the top of the stack.

 Aliases:
 - REVERSE

 ## OP_CONCAT - 55 - x37

-Pull two items from the queue; concatenate them first+second; put the result onto the queue.
+Pull two items from the stack; concatenate them bottom+top; put the result onto the stack.

 Aliases:
 - CONCAT
+- OP_CAT
+- CAT

 ## OP_SPLIT - 56 - x38

-Read the next byte from the tape, interpreting as an unsigned int index; pull an item from the queue; split the item bytes at the index; put the second byte sequence onto the queue, then put the first byte sequence onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int index; pull an item from the stack; split the item bytes at the index; put the second byte sequence onto the stack, then put the first byte sequence onto the stack.

 Aliases:
 - SPLIT

 ## OP_CONCAT_STR - 57 - x39

-Pull two items from the queue, interpreting as UTF-8 strings; concatenate them;
+Pull two items from the stack, interpreting as UTF-8 strings; concatenate them;
-put the result onto the queue.
+put the result onto the stack.

 Aliases:
 - CONCAT_STR
+- OP_CATS
+- CATS

 ## OP_SPLIT_STR - 58 - x3A

-Read the next byte from the tape, interpreting as an unsigned int index; pull an item from the queue, interpreting as a UTF-8 str; split the item str at the index, then put the first str onto the queue; put the second str onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int index; pull an item from the stack, interpreting as a UTF-8 str; split the item str at the index, then put the first str onto the stack; put the second str onto the stack.

 Aliases:
 - SPLIT_STR

 ## OP_CHECK_TRANSFER - 59 - x3B

-Take an item from the queue as a contract ID; take an item from the queue as an amount; take an item from the queue as a serialized txn constraint; take an item from the queue as a destination (address, locking script hash, etc); take an item from the queue, interpreting as an unsigned int count; take count number of items from the queue as sources; take the count number of items from the queue as transaction proofs; verify that the aggregate of the transfers to the destination from the sources equal or exceed the amount; verify that the transfers were valid using the proofs and the contract code; verify that any constraints were followed; and put True onto the queue if successful and False otherwise.
+Take an item from the stack as a contract ID; take an item from the stack as an amount; take an item from the stack as a serialized txn constraint; take an item from the stack as a destination (address, locking script hash, etc); take an item from the stack, interpreting as an unsigned int count; take count number of items from the stack as sources; take the count number of items from the stack as transaction proofs; verify that the aggregate of the transfers to the destination from the sources equals or exceeds the amount; verify that the transfers were valid using the proofs and the contract code; verify that any constraints were followed; and put True onto the stack if successful and False otherwise.
 Sources and proofs must be in corresponding order.

 Aliases: